10.2. Command-Line variable=value Build Variables

 10.2.4.
 Pre-Defined Build Variable Functions

-SCons provides a number of convenience functions that provide ready-made behaviors for various types of command-line build variables.
+SCons provides a number of convenience functions that provide behavior definitions for various types of command-line build variables.
 These functions all return a tuple which is ready to be passed to the Add or AddVariables method call.
 You are of course free to define your own behaviors as well.

 10.2.4.1.
 True/False Values: the BoolVariable Build Variable Function

 It is often handy to be able to specify a variable that controls a simple Boolean variable with a true or false value.
-It would be even more handy to accomodate different preferences for how to represent true or false values.
-The BoolVariable function makes it easy to accomodate these common representations of true or false.
+It would be even more handy to accommodate different preferences for how to represent true or false values.
+The BoolVariable function makes it easy to accommodate these common representations of true or false.

 The BoolVariable function takes three arguments: the name of the build variable, the default value of the build variable, and the help string for the variable.
 It then returns appropriate information for passing to the Add method of a Variables object, like so: